Ron Henson

-Ron J. Henson is a public official in the state of Louisiana, currently serving as the First Assistant Treasurer of Louisiana.
+Ron J. Henson is an American government administrator serving as First Assistant Treasurer of Louisiana.
+He has worked within the Louisiana State Treasurer’s Office in an administrative capacity.

+Early life and education

+Henson was born in Searcy, Arkansas, United States.
+He attended the University of Arkansas and later earned a Bachelor of Science degree from Louisiana Tech University.

+Career

+Louisiana State Treasurer’s Office

+Henson has served in the Louisiana State Treasurer’s Office in an administrative role supporting financial operations and internal functions.

+Acting Treasurer (2017)

+Henson served as Acting Treasurer of Louisiana from January 9, 2017, to November 18, 2017, during a leadership transition between John N. Kennedy and John Schroder.

+Personal life

+Little public information is available regarding his personal life.

 Early life

 Henson was born in Searcy, Arkansas, and grew up in El Dorado, Arkansas.
 He holds a Bachelor of Science degree in Business Administration from Louisiana Tech University in Ruston, Louisiana and attended the University of Arkansas.
 He has also completed Executive Finance courses at the Kellogg School of Management at Northwestern University in Illinois.

 Early political career

 He previously served for 17 years as John Neely Kennedy’s first assistant state treasurer, where he managed a budget in excess of $10 million and more than 80 employees.

 Henson is a 40 plus year veteran of state government and has held a variety of positions including undersecretary for the Louisiana Department of Economic Development and Louisiana Department of Culture, Recreation and Tourism.
 He was deputy chief of staff to Governor Buddy Roemer and served as special assistant to Lieutenant Governor Melinda Schwegmann.
 He served for 14 years in the Louisiana Legislative Fiscal Office.

 In 2014, Henson was the recipient of the prestigious Monte M. Lemann Award for his outstanding contributions to the civil service merit system.
 He has volunteered his time for numerous non-profit and governmental organizations including the National WWII Museum board of directors, the Gregory K. Burchell Memorial Scholarship Fund, and the Louisiana Business and Technology Center board.